What You’ll Learn

 Place

-[my.custom.message] where the text should appear.
-If you also show a count like [plugin.updated.count], keep that outside any section token.
+[my.custom.message] where the text should appear, outside any section tags.
+If you also show a count like [plugin.updated.count], keep that outside any section token as well.

 - The condition runs after Pro Reports has built the token array, so

-[plugin.updated.count]is a real integer, not a placeholder string. - You’re only changing token values, as required by the filter contract.
+[plugin.updated.count]is a real integer, not a placeholder string. - You preserve the expected parsed array shape and add the

 [plugin.updated.count] for the relevant token from the tokens list.